vvshard/just-bun/README.md

     folder of the repository and place it in any folder from the env PATH (for example, ~/.bun/bin or in ~/.cargo/bin).
     The only thing it does is call `bun <path to jb>/../jb_script/main.js` with the arguments passed to it.
     Then the jb_script/ folder must be placed next to the folder where you put the jb file.
-If desired, you can synchronously rename the file and folder to a more convenient name for calling, for example - in **j** (**j.exe** for Windows) and **j_script**/ respectively.
+If desired, you can synchronously rename the launcher-file and folder to a more convenient name for calling, for example - in **j** (**j.exe** for Windows) and **j_script**/ respectively.
 4. At this point everything works, but your code editor requires @types/bun declarations for autocompletion and type checking from the Bun-API when editing recipe files.